The Hardest Day: Overclaiming and propaganda

-Overclaiming of aerial victories was common, and both sides claimed more aircraft shot down than was the case.
-For the 18 August action, British propaganda claimed 144 German aircraft destroyed, which was over twice the actual figure.
-In response, the Germans claimed they had only lost 36, a figure which has since been proven to be half the actual figure (69 to 71).
-The German propaganda elements claimed to have destroyed 147 British aircraft, which was over twice the actual figure.
+Over-claiming of aerial victories was common, and for the 18 August action, British propaganda claimed 144 German aircraft destroyed, which was over twice the true figure.
+The Germans claimed they had only lost 36 aircraft, half the actual figure (69 to 71).
+German propaganda claimed to have destroyed 147 British aircraft, which was over twice the actual figure.
 Again, the British admitted to losing only 23, when the actual figure was around 68.
-Other sources between them insist the RAF's losses were 27–34 fighters destroyed, and 29 aircraft destroyed on the ground, including only eight fighters.
+Other sources between them put RAF losses at 27–34 fighters destroyed and 29 aircraft destroyed on the ground, including only eight fighters.
 German fighter pilot Siegfried Bethke said that German aircraft that crashed into the Channel were not counted in the official figures and that one aircraft in his unit that was damaged by 88 hits was broken up and taken back to Germany and not added to the loss record.